SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 either a vector of one or more symbolic equations, or a functional affect, just as for continuous events.
-As before, for any *one* event the symbolic affect equations can either all change states (i.e. variables) or all change parameters, but one can not currently mix state and parameter changes within one individual event.
+As before, for any *one* event the symbolic affect equations can either all change states (i.e. variables) or all change parameters, but one cannot currently mix state and parameter changes within one individual event.

 ### Example: Injecting cells into a population